Let’s Talk Claim Your Free Profile

 Combining medications with other drugs to feel stronger effects.

-Denial, guilt, or secrecy around use
+Experiencing denial, guilt, or secrecy around your use

 Hiding use or feeling conflicted about how and why you take it.